d4rk0wl/ecowitt_influxDB-parser/README.md

 Simple NodeJS application to receive data from Ecowitt connected devices and write to InfluxDB.
 I will write this readme eventually.
+Updated readme for TelegramBot